aws/aws-for-fluent-bit/README.md

 #### Releasing

 Use `make release` to build the image.
-To run the integration tests, run `make integ`.
+To run the integration tests, run `make integ-dev`.
+The `make integ-dev` command will run the integration tests for all of our plugins- kinesis streams, and cloudwatch.

+To run integration tests separately, execute `make integ-cloudwatch` or `make integ-kinesis`.

 #### Developing Features in the AWS Plugins

 You can build a version of the image with code in your GitHub fork.
+To do so, you must need to set the following environment variables.
+Otherwise, you will see an error message like the following one:
+`fatal: repository '/kinesis-streams' or '/cloudwatch' does not exist.`

 Set the following environment variables for CloudWatch: